-Trends arising with the FAGMs were spurious alarms and units out of service with no spares or availability of the approved replacement monitor, Portable Alarming Gamma Meter (PAGMs).
-Bruce A was identified to file 2 times the SCRs associated with FAGMs than Bruce B [sic]."
+Trends arising with the FAGMs were spurious alarms and units out of service with no spares or availability of the approved replacement monitor, Portable Alarming Gamma Meter (PAGMs) [sic]."

-At Bruce A, Fixed Radiation Measuring Instruments made up 28% of the RP-related SCRs submitted.
 The SCR categories that contributed most to the SCR volume at Bruce B included Fixed Radiation Measuring Instruments, and Portable Radiation Measuring Instruments.

-The WBM Program Health Report for July 2016 [141] indicates that an average of 89.89% of WBMs were in service during the month of July, against a target of 90%.
+The WBM Program Health Report for July 2016 [142] indicates that an average of 89.89% of WBMs were in service during the month of July, against a target of 90%.
 The program health indicator, based on the number of successful source checks by station area, was at a value of 81.18% for July.